hxmicidalLiu/hxmicidalLiu/README.md

   ﹕☣︎ .
 DNI : basic dni (homophobes, misogynists, racists, proshippers, incest enjoyers, etc...
 Especially incest enjoyers.
 Fuck those guys in specific) , above 19 , people who force their headcanons/ships onto others, toxic yumeshippers, people who hate just to hate , people who are insensitive and lack basic empathy,  & some "dark humored" individuals that only joke about r@pe, school shootings, & things similar.
 Even if you tolerate these kinds of things, you'd best not interact with me
 &ensp;

 .
-Please keep in mind that, I do not really ship Liu with anyone, but I'm always up to interacting with other people's ships w/ him! ^^  Just as long as its not : Liu x a minor(hes 24.) , Liu x Jeff, Liu x Jane, or Liu x Nina.
-ESPECIALLY LIU x JEFF!!!
+Please keep in mind that, I do not really ship Liu with anyone, but I'm always up to interacting with other people's ships w/ him! ^^  Just as long as its not Liu being shipped with: Jeff, Jane, Nina, or any minors.
+ESPECIALLY JEFF!!!
 FUCK THAT SHIP!!!!!
 I DO NOT SUPPORT INCEST!!! to me, It does not matter if you proship to cope.
 Just do not interact with me.  the other two are FINE, But i will be avoiding it . ゛ᨒ↟ 𖠰ˎˊ˗

 thank you for reading!